 - (1) The organizational chart does not include all of the subsidiaries of the Company.
-The assets and revenues of excluded subsidiaries in the aggregate did not exceed 20 per cent of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2021. - (2) The Company owns all of the voting and non-voting shares of the subsidiaries. - (3) ATCO Electric Ltd. includes Electricity Distribution and Electricity Transmission.
-ATCO Gas and Pipelines Ltd. includes Natural Gas Distribution and Natural Gas Transmission - (4) ATCO Gas and Pipelines Ltd. and ATCO Electric Ltd. (Alberta Utilities) are wholly owned subsidiaries of CU Inc., which is 100 per cent owned by Canadian Utilities Limited.
+The assets and revenues of excluded subsidiaries in the aggregate did not exceed 20 per cent of the total consolidated assets or total consolidated revenues of the Company as at December 31, 2022. - (2) ATCO Electric Ltd. includes Electricity Distribution and Electricity Transmission. - (3) ATCO Gas and Pipelines Ltd. includes Natural Gas Distribution and Natural Gas Transmission.